PearlMarketing/the-good-brow/src/components/sections/Services/index.md

 ---
 templateKey: services-page
+menuLink: Services
 title: Microblading Services
 service:
+  - description: |-
-  - description: "Text and e-mail consults available upon request.\n\n\nConsult includes going over any questions you may have, a pre-draw\nof desired brow look, choosing a custom color, and what to expect\nafter your initial appontment.\n\nNot all clients are good candidates for Microblading.\_\n\nIf you have any medical issues that you feel might be a\ncontraindication, then I require you get clearance from your\ndoctor."
+      Text and e-mail consults available upon request.

+      Consult includes going over any questions you may have, a pre-draw of desired brow look, choosing a custom color, and what to expect after your initial appontment.

+      Not all clients are good candidates for Microblading.

+      If you have any medical issues that you feel might be a contraindication, then I require you get clearance from your doctor.
     price: Free (30 minutes)
     title: Consultation
-  - description: >-
-      __[_Click Here to Pay Microblading
+  - description: __[_Click Here to Pay Microblading Deposit_](https://checkout.square.site/pay/7713ad15-45a2-41f6-bb8d-afda06c8669a)__
-      Deposit_](https://checkout.square.site/pay/7713ad15-45a2-41f6-bb8d-afda06c8669a)__
     price: $100
     title: Microblading Deposit
+  - description: |-
-  - description: "Hairstrokes throughout the entire brow.\_\n\nIf you are looking for a natural enhancement, this is the option\nbest suited for you!\n\n6-8 week touch ups are recommended for best long term results."
+      Hairstrokes throughout the entire brow.

+      If you are looking for a natural enhancement, this is the option best suited for you!

+      6-8 week touch ups are recommended for best long term results.
     price: $450 (2 hours)
     title: Microblading
   - description: |-